walkerdb/dsc_workshops/readme.md

 ```

-But what we're really interested here is the ```.text``` option, which will give us the full html of the page.
+But what we're really interested here is the ```.text``` option, which will give us the full html of the page -- this is what we need to create the BeautifulSoup object.

 #### Basic BeautifulSoup usage
-We'll use the raw html (retrieved through requests' ```.text``` method) to make the BeautifulSoup object for searching and retrieving data:
+We'll use the raw html (retrieved through requests' ```.text``` method) to make a new BeautifulSoup object for searching and retrieving data:

 ```python
 soup = BeautifulSoup(data.text)
 ```

 Search syntax is super simple.
-If I want a list of all the "a" tags on a given page, all I need is
+If you want a list of all the "a" tags on a given page, all you need is

 ```python
 soup("a")